-Highly Effective Effective Needs Improvement Unsatisfactory What procedures might you establish to increase your ability to help your colleagues lead the implementation of the district's curriculum to provide instruction that is standards-based, rigorous, and culturally relevant?
-In what ways can you offer professional learning for individual and collegial groups within the school or district that illustrate how to provide rigor and cultural relevance when delivering instruction on the standards?
-What might be 2-3 key leadership strategies that would help you to systematically act on the belief that all students can learn at high levels?
-How can your leadership in curriculum and instruction convey respect for the Where do you go to find out what standards are to be addressed in each course?
-How might you open up opportunities for all students to meet high expectations through your leadership in curriculum and instruction? diversity of students and staff?
+Highly Effective Effective Needs Improvement Unsatisfactory What procedures might you establish to increase your ability to help your colleagues lead the In what ways can you offer professional learning for individual and collegial groups within the school What might be 2-3 key leadership strategies that would help you to systematically act on the Where do you go to find out what standards are to be addressed in each course?
+How might you open up implementation of the district's curriculum to provide instruction that is or district that illustrate how to provide rigor and cultural relevance when belief that all students can learn at high levels? opportunities for all students to meet high expectations standards-based, rigorous, and culturally relevant? delivering instruction on the standards?
+How can your leadership in curriculum and instruction convey respect for the through your leadership in curriculum and instruction? diversity of students and staff?
 Do you have processes to monitor how students spend their learning time?
-What can you share about your leadership actions to ensure that staff members have adequate time and support, and effective monitoring and feedback How do you engage teachers in deliberate practice focused on mastery of standards- based instruction?
-How might you increase the consistency with which you monitor and support staff to effectively use research- based instruction to meet the In what ways are you monitoring teacher implementation of effective, research-based instruction? on proficiency in use of research-based instruction learning needs of all students?
+What can you share about your leadership actions to ensure that staff members have adequate time and support, and effective How do you engage teachers in deliberate practice focused on mastery of standards- based instruction?
+How might you increase the consistency with which you monitor and support staff to effectively use research-based instruction to meet the In what ways are you monitoring teacher implementation of effective, research-based instruction? monitoring and feedback on proficiency in use of research-based instruction learning needs of all students?
 In what ways are you monitoring teacher instruction in the state's academic focused on the standards?
-What are ways you can ensure that staff members are aligning their instructional standards?
+What are ways you can ensure that staff members are aligning their instructional practices with state standards? standards?